cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Reformat_Basepaws_WGS2_and_Combine/Additional_Kraken_Classifications/README.md

 ![Top 20 Classifications](n29_FILTERED_Kraken2Uniq_genera-heatmap_quantified-TOP20.png "Top 20 Classifications")

-## With newer versions, test requring `--minimum-hit-groups 10` (without `--report-minimizer-data`, and increasing that criteria from 3 to 10)
+## With newer versions of Kraken2 and Bracken, test requring `--minimum-hit-groups 10` (without `--report-minimizer-data`, and increasing that criteria from 3 to 10)

 **1)** Run `run_Kraken2_Bracken-FASTQ-PE--10_hit_groups.py`, using the smaller *minikraken_8GB_20200312* reference.